 Selfies, Snapchat, Pinterest – if a picture paints a thousand words then mobile users are communicating at a never before seen rate.
 This move away from the written word to pictures is highlighted in a new report: “Millennials, Selfies And The Changing Face of Mobile Commerce.”

-The report provides insight derived from a survey conducted by Zogby Analytics and commissioned by Mitek, a provide of mobile imaging solutions for financial transactions and identity.
+provides insight derived from a survey conducted by Zogby Analytics and commissioned by Mitek, a provide of mobile imaging solutions for financial transactions and identity.
 Over 1,000 people in the US (who were identified as Millennials) were surveyed and asked questions about their mobile habits and expectations.

 The survey revealed that the mobile habits of this demographic extend beyond just apps, to also include widespread use of the camera on their mobile devices.